simplecore-inc/big-calendar-react/README.md

 └── components/                   # Components not related to calendar eg: ui and layout components
 ```

-## How to Implement in Your Project
+## How to implement in your project

 ### Installation